VisActor/VMind/docs/assets/guide/en/Getting_Started.md

 | Red Bull     | west   | 532   |
 | Red Bull     | north  | 498   |

-In order to use csv data in the subsequent process, you need to call the data processing method, extract the field information in the data, and convert it into a structured dataset.
-VMind provides methods based on rules and large models to obtain field information:
+To use data in CSV or JSON formats in subsequent processes, it's necessary to call data processing methods to convert CSV data to a JSON format dataset and obtain fieldInfo, or directly obtain fieldInfo from JSON formatted data.
+VMind provides rule-based methods to get this information.
+These methods will not transfer detailed data to a larger model.

+We can call parseCSVData to obtain a JSON format dataset and fieldInfo from CSV data for intelligent chart generation and data aggregation:

 ```ts
 const csvData = `Product Name,region,Sales
 Cola,south,2350